rmavis/cms/local/specs/readme.md

 A group spec can also include a `prepare` method.
 If it does, the method must receive an array (of Templates) and return pretty much whatever.
 The purpose of the `prepare` method is to enable arbitrary transformation of the Templates that comprise the Group.
 If the spec defines this method, it will be called just before creating the Group.
 Else, not.

 A group spec should also define a `view_file` method.
 This will work as it does for Pages, etc.

+## Transclusion (kinda sorta)

+Sometimes it's more convenient to write/store content in formats other than YAML.
+Sometimes it's nice to store an article's metadata (in YAML) and body (in Markdown) in the same file.
+There's a reasonably easy and flexible way to accomplish that.

+This example will use the `MarkdownArticle` Content Spec and the `MarkdownTransform` and `MarkdownFile` Field Specs:
+- The content template (MarkdownArticle) has its own `to_view` method, which defers to (calls) the appropriate field's `to_view`.
+- The transform field (MarkdownTransform) specifies two methods, `(in|out)put_field`, which the parent class (FileTransform) uses in its own `to_view` procedure.
+- As part of that procedure, the FileTransform class will call `to_view` on the `input_field`, which will get written to the filename specified by the `output_field`.
+That file will be read and returned as the field's view.
+- The content that gets written to that file is determined by the `input_field`'s subfields.
+When that `input_field` is instantiated (see ReadableFile::make), its subfields will be the result of calling `read` on the ReadableFile's child (in this case `MarkdownFile`).

+It's a somewhat complex process but each part is small and functions pretty well as expected and within their own jurisdictions.